moonbitlang/moonbit-course/course8/course_en.md

 }
 ```

+This function uses an accumulator (`cumul`) to keep track of the length as it traverses the list.

 ## Summary

-This course introduced how to define queues using mutable data structures, including the implementation of circular queues and singly linked lists.
-We also learned about tail calls and tail recursion, and how to optimize with tail calls to avoid stack overflow problems.
-With this knowledge, we can more effectively manage and manipulate data, improving the performance and stability of our programs.
+The course concludes by summarizing the methods taught for implementing queues using mutable data structures, such as circular queues and singly linked lists.
+It also highlights the importance of understanding and utilizing tail calls and tail recursion to optimize recursive functions and prevent stack overflow, ultimately leading to more efficient and stable program performance.